 Declawing bans have made headlines throughout the country as more cities and states have introduced legislation banning the practice.

-A legislative committee approved a bill in mid-November that would add onychetomy — that's the medical term for the procedure — to a list of animal cruelty offenses, reports NJ.com.
-The bill passed the state assembly in January, and passed a Senate committee in June, but to become law, it must next pass a vote in the New Jersey Legislature.
+A legislative committee in New Jersey approved a bill in November 2016 that would add onychetomy — that's the medical term for the procedure — to a list of animal cruelty offenses, reports NJ.com.
+The bill passed the state assembly in January, and passed a Senate committee in June, but to become law, it must next pass a vote in the New Jersey Senate.

 People who request the procedure or veterinarians who perform them could face a fine of up to $1,000 or six months in jail.
 Violators would also face a civil penalty ranging from $500 to $2,000, according to the bill (PDF).